|

 While there are many crimes that could form the basis for deportation, the most common are:

-Criminal acts often have severe immigration consequences and it is critical to retain the most qualified attorney to assist in defending removal.
+Criminal acts often have severe immigration consequences, and it is critical to retain the most qualified attorney to assist in defending removal.

 For a waiver case, Immigration Judges will weigh the bad acts with the totality of circumstances and consider the following:

-Section 236(c) of the Immigration and Nationality Act lists broad categories of noncitizens who are subject to mandatory detention based on their removability under specific criminal and security related provisions.
+Section 236(c) of the Immigration and Nationality Act lists broad categories of noncitizens who are subject to mandatory detention based on their removability under specific criminal and security-related provisions.
 In Demore v.
 Kim, 123 S. Ct.
 1708 (2003), the US Supreme Court upheld the government’s right to detain classes of lawful permanent residents without individualized bond hearings to determine whether they pose a flight risk or danger to the community.

-Mandatory detention only applied to foreign nationals who have committed the class of crimes and who were released from criminal custody after October 8, 1998.
+Mandatory detention only applied to foreign nationals who committed the class of crimes and were released from criminal custody after October 8, 1998.

-With such significant repercussions arising to those in removal or deportation proceedings, it is critical to have the best legal defense.
+With such significant repercussions arising for those in removal or deportation proceedings, it is critical to have the best legal defense.
 Oltarsh & Associates can provide the best legal defense and build a winning case.
 We have done so for countless foreign nationals in our decades of practice in New York.
 Please reach out to us to discuss your case.